-- If the server completely misses the ball and it hits the table the ball is still alive, The server can still serve the ball.
-They can't catch and re-release the ball but they can try to hit it, have it hit their side of the table, and then go over the net and hit the other side of the table.
+- If the server completely misses the ball and it hits the table the ball is still alive, The server can still serve the ball but they can not hit it directly over the net and it can't touch their side of the table a second time during the serve process.
+They can't catch and re-release the ball but they can try to hit it.
 If an ace is achieved via this manner it is worth 1 point.
 A whiff serve can not be hit by anyone else on the server's team during the service sequence even if it results in an unintentional-reverse-serve.

 - An ace is any serve that goes over the net without touching the net and without being played off of any other surface before going over (or around) the net which is not hit by the other team before the ball bounces twice.
 The first bounce after crossing the net has to be on the receiving side of the table (can hit an edge) and the second bounce can either be on the table or on the floor.
 If the ball is hit by anything before the second bounce (hand, leg, foot, face, etc) then it is not an ace.